irphilli/tracker_api/README.md

 project.stories(filter: 'requester:OWK label:"jedi stuff"')               # Get all stories that match the given filters
 project.create_story(name: 'Destroy death star')                          # Create a story with the name 'Destroy death star'

+project.search('Destroy death star')                                      # Get a search result with all epics and stories relevant to the query

 story = project.story(847762630)                                          # Find a story with the given ID story.activity                                                            # Get a list of all the activity performed on this story story.transitions                                                         # Get a list of all the story transitions on this story